 A Locomotive Operator may, through execution of a legally binding agreement between the Locomotive Operator and the Locomotive Owner, delegate one or more requirements of this Locomotive Regulation to the Locomotive Owner.
 In the event of the delegation of one or more requirements of this Locomotive Regulation, those delegated requirements would apply to the Locomotive Owner and be enforceable against the Locomotive Owner in addition to the Locomotive Operator.

-This Locomotive Regulation applies to Operators of any of the following types of Locomotives operated in the State of California:
+This Locomotive Regulation applies to Operators of any of the following types of Locomotives Operated in the State of California:

-Line Haul Locomotives operated by Class I Locomotive Operators;

-Switch Locomotives operated by Class I Locomotive Operators;

-Line Haul Locomotives operated by Class II Locomotive Operators;

-Switch Locomotives operated by Class II Locomotive Operators;

-Line Haul Locomotives operated by Class III Locomotive Operators;
+Freight Line Haul Locomotives;

-Switch Locomotives operated by Class III Locomotive Operators;
+Switch Locomotives;

 Industrial Locomotives;

 Passenger Locomotives; and